stevenc-stb/spdx-3-model/model/Core/Properties/actionStartTime.md

 Property describing the start time of an action.

 ## Description

-actionStartTime is the time at which a action is triggered.
+actionStartTime is the time at which an action is triggered.

 ## Metadata